-Introduced in 1976 in the framework of probabilistic metric spaces as an inequality involving two triangle functions (see [36] and [31] for an early generalization to operations on a partially ordered set), it was soon clear that dominance constitutes a reflexive and antisymmetric relation on the set of all t-norms.
-That it is not a transitive relation has been proven much later in 2007 in [30].
+Introduced in 1976 in the framework of probabilistic metric spaces as an inequality involving two triangle functions (see Tardiff [36] and Schweizer and Sklar [31] for an early generalization to operations on a partially ordered set), it was soon clear that dominance constitutes a reflexive and antisymmetric relation on the set of all t-norms.
+That it is not a transitive relation has been proven much later in 2007 [30].
 This negative answer to a long open question has, to some extent, been surprising.
-In particular since earlier results showed that for several important single-parametric families of t-norms, dominance is also a transitive and therefore an order relation [10, 21, 24, 29, 33] (see also [25] for an overview and additional results on families of t-norms and copulas).
+In particular since earlier results showed that for several important single-parametric families of t-norms, dominance is also a transitive and therefore an order relation [10, 21, 24, 25, 29, 33].

-The family of Sugeno-Weber t-norms has been one of the more prominent families of t-norms for which the dominance has not been completely characterized so far.
-First partial results could be achieved in [22] by invoking results on different sufficient conditions derived from a generalization of the Mulholland inequality and involving the additive generators of the t-norms, their pseudoinverses and their derivatives (for more details on the differential conditions see [22], for the generalization of the Mulholland inequality look at [26]).
+The family of Sugeno-Weber t-norms has been one of the more prominent families of t-norms for which dominance has not been completely characterized so far.
+First partial results were obtained recently [22] by invoking results on different sufficient conditions derived from a generalization of the Mulholland inequality [26] and involving the additive generators of the t-norms, their pseudo-inverses and their derivatives [22].

 The purpose of this paper is to close this gap.
 We present a proof for a complete characterization of dominance in the family of Sugeno-Weber t-norms.
-This is interesting because from all the families of t-norms discussed in Section 4 in the monograph [10], the family of Sugeno-Weber t-norms was, until now, the only family for which no complete classification result was available.
+This is interesting because from all the families of t-norms discussed in Section 4 in the monograph of Klement, Mesiar and Pap [10], the family of Sugeno-Weber t-norms was, until now, the only family for which no complete classification result was available.
 But there are further aspects which make our results interesting:

-First, the solution sets are of a completely different form than witnessed before for other families.
-So far dominance in single-parametric families has either been in complete accordance with the ordering in the family (i.e., dominance constitutes a linear order on the family of t-norms) or dominance has rarely appeared between family members, i.e., holds only in the trivial cases of self-dominance or when involving maximal or minimal elements of the family.
+First, the solution set is of a completely different form than witnessed before for other families.
+So far dominance in single-parametric families has either been in complete accordance with the ordering in the family (i.e., dominance Preprint submitted to Fuzzy Sets and Systems April 10, 2011 constitutes a linear order on the family of t-norms) or dominance has rarely appeared between family members, i.e., holds only in the trivial cases of self-dominance or when involving maximal or minimal elements of the family.
 For the family of Sugeno-Weber t-norms neither is the case.

-Second, although the solution sets look different, dominance is a transitive relation on the family of Sugeno-Weber t-norms.
+Second, although the solution set looks different, dominance is a transitive relation on the family of Sugeno-Weber t-norms.

 Third, the results have been achieved by the use of symbolic computation algorithms.
 More explicitly a quantifier elimination algorithm for real closed fields (Cylindrical Algebraic Decomposition) has, after several transformation steps, been applied to logical equivalent formulations of the original problems.
 The present contribution is therefore also an example of a successful application of computer algebra and symbolic computation for solving polynomial inequalities.

 The following preliminaries shall clarify the necessary notions and summarize basic facts about the family of Sugeno-Weber t-norms.
 Dominance as well as some basic aspects of quantifier elimination algorithms will be explained.
-We then provide and prove the main results - the characterization of dominance between two t-norms of the family of Sugeno-Weber t-norms and transitivity of dominance in the family.
+Then we provide and prove the main results - the characterization of dominance between two t-norms of the family of Sugeno-Weber t-norms and transitivity of dominance in the family.
 We finally discuss the results in more detail.